hickory-dns/hickory-dns/crates/client/README.md

     .await
     .unwrap();

-// Messages are the packets sent between client and server in DNS, DnsResonse's can be
+// Messages are the packets sent between client and server in DNS, DnsResponse's can be
 //  dereferenced to a Message.
 There are many fields to a Message, It's beyond the scope
 //  of these examples to explain them.
 See hickory_dns::op::message::Message for more details.
 //  generally we will be interested in the Message::answers